Welcome to today's edition of the Rush 24-7 podcast.

 If they get national health care, it is the entree to controlling every aspect of your life because they will be able to say and attach every behavior to some health malady or health risk.

-Arlen Spector became a Democrat, potentially adding one more vote at the White House on Monday, lobbyists for doctors, insurers, and other health industry groups, pledge to reduce the growth of medical spending.
+Lobbyists for doctors, insurers, and other health industry groups pledged to reduce the growth of medical spending.

-Yet, none of these developments has removed the uh hurdle to health care reform, the matter of the missing ninety billion.
+Yet, none of these developments has removed the hurdle to health care reform, the matter of the missing $90 billion.

-Providing health insurance to the roughly 50 million people without it will cost something like 120 billion dollars a year.
+Providing health insurance to the roughly 50 million people without it will cost something like $120 billion a year.

-Um that makes for the 90 billion health care whole.
+That makes for the $90 billion health care hole.

-Now even though the news yesterday was about two trillion dollars in savings over ten years.
+Even though the news yesterday was about $2 trillion in savings over 10 years.

-Somehow, after assuring the country that we're going to save two trillion over ten years, we're hung up on 90 billion.
+Somehow, after assuring the country that we're going to save $2 trillion over 10 years, we're hung up on $90 billion.

 And no one's quite sure where to find it.